wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Most aspects of plant function are size-dependent.
 In other words, the function of plant traits varies in an exponential fashion with plant (or organ) size.
 These size-dependent (or allometric) relationships are central to understanding the nature of plant adaptations and constraints.
-In today’s lab, we will examine some important allometric relationships across plant vegetative and reproductive traits.
+In todays lab, we will examine some important allometric relationships across plant vegetative and reproductive traits.

 In order to examine allometric relationships, data must be collected from plants across a range of sizes.
 Each group will be responsible for